AristotelisKotsias/dd2482-DevOpsDemo/README.md

 ### Install Dependencies

 Clone the repo:

-`git clone git@github.com:GiorgosTagkoulis/GitHub_App.git`
+`git clone git@github.com:AristotelisKotsias/dd2482-DevOpsDemo.git`

-and change directory to the repo:
+and change directory to the repo:  `cd dd2482-DevOpsDemo`

-`cd GitHub_App`

-Install server dependencies:
+Install server dependencies: `npm install`

-`npm install`

-Install client dependencies:

-`cd client && yarn install`
+Install client dependencies: `cd client && npm install`

 ### Run the server and the client

-Once back to the root directory of the project (`cd ../` if one following the commands presented here), run the server in production:
+Once back to the root directory of the project (`cd ../` if one is following the commands presented here), run the server in production:

 `npm start`

-Run the server in development:

-`npm run start:dev`
+Run the server in development: `npm run start:dev`

-Run the client:

-`npm run start:client`
+Run the client: `npm run start:client`

 ### Run tests

-To run the tests, in the root directory type:

-`npm run test`
+To run the tests locally, in the root directory type: `npm run test`

 Keep in mind that in the a slow network, the second test might fail because it might exceed the 2000ms.